nandoflorestan/pluserable/README.rst

 logout and change password functionality. *pluserable* follows a policy of minimal interference, so your app can mostly keep its existing models.

+**The current release of pluserable has a security issue inherited from horus.
+Do not use it in production.
+The next release will fix this situation.**

 Minimal integration
 ===================